 How To Throw A Check Hook

-The move is not very difficult to learn, but landing it in the ring is a whole nother story.
-But master the check hook and you have a very potent KO ace up your sleeve.
+The check hook is not difficult to learn on its own, but landing it in the ring is a whole other story.
+But master the check hook, and you have a very potent KO ace up your sleeve.

 How To Throw A Hook On A Heavy Bag